hagrin/security/research-papers/cryptocurrency/mstr.md

 Saylor's idea here and the mechanics are the following -
 - Issue convertible debt
-- At the time of this issue, the conversion is accounted for immeditaely in the "implied outstanding shares"
+- At the time of this issue, the conversion is accounted for immeditaely in the "Assumed Diluted Shares" or "implied outstanding shares"
 - By doing it this way, the BTC/ratio already accounts for debt conversion and dilution
 - If conversions happen, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC